© Kt Miller/Polar Bears International

-Peter and I giggled in delight, like children in an ice cream parlor, as we pulled into the port in Longyearbyen and set our eyes on the dear lady Stockholm.
+Peter and I giggled in delight as we pulled into the port in Longyearbyen and set our eyes on the dear lady Stockholm.
 We couldn’t believe our luck.
 We had been invited yet again to join Polar Kruetzfahrten on a cruise in the Arctic.
 This time we had the good fortune to travel aboard the M/S Stockholm, a beautiful 12-passenger Swedish vessel built in 1953.

 Peter Laufmann has become one of my favorite traveling companions.
 He is a journalist for Natur, a publication in Germany, and we have been working together to document the story of the Stockholm.
 We were asked to come along as a media team, but I think Polar Kruetzfahrten partially just enjoys our company and the humor we bring to the group.

 The Stockholm is like the girlfriend you always wish you had.
 She has classic style, old-fashioned sophistication, but the newest technology.
 She is burly at the core, almost hulk-like in her strength, but delicate from afar and soft on the eyes.
 She always smells good, has curves in just the right places, and is a safe haven during a stormy night.
 “And she doesn’t talk too much.”
 Peter said between a chuckle and a sip of tea.

 On the second night of our trip we arrived at the northernmost island in Europe, accompanied by floating pieces of sea ice.
 From my limited perspective it appears that there is much more sea ice than last year at this time.